"La plus belle ville du monde | The most beautiful city in the world"

 Language:

-Marseille, a city in France, predominantly speaks French as it is the official language of the country.
-However, due to its diverse population, many other languages are also spoken.
-These include Arabic, Italian, Spanish, and English.
-Additionally, a regional language known as Occitan, specifically its Provençal variant, has historical significance in the city.
+Marseille, located in the South of France, predominantly speaks French as it is the official language of the country.
+However, due to its history as a port city and immigration, other languages such as Arabic, Italian, Spanish, and English are also spoken.
+Additionally, some older residents may speak Provençal, a dialect of Occitan, which was traditionally spoken in the region.